projections Property

 ]

-When you specify a projection, you must reference it in the Marks Property using the transform object.
-For example, if you define the projection my_mercator_projection:
+When you specify a projection, you must reference it in the [Marks Property](https://docs.heavy.ai/v8.3.0/apis-and-interfaces/vega/vega-reference-overview/marks-property) using the `transform` object.
+For example, if you define the projection `my_mercator_projection`:

 "projections": [